minniesBaa/oregontrail-player/README.md

 ## Legal notice

-If you reside in a jurisdiction that enforces OS level age verification, you are only permitted to use the main-osfree branch of this project (including builds), and are prohibited from using the main (master) branch of this project.
+If you reside in a jurisdiction that enforces OS level age verification, you are not permitted to use this software.

 ## Notable features in DOSBox-X